mlabs-haskell/catalyst-funded-projects/Fund9/Plutarch v2/README.md

 Plutarch is a typed eDSL in Haskell for writing efficient Plutus Core validators.
 The v1.0 introduced several optimizations into the development process by offering developers fine-grained control of the Plutus Core they generate.
 In fact, a ~75% decrease in CPU, memory, and script size is commonly achievable without giving up valuable type information.

 Essentially, Plutarch allows Plutus developers to leverage the beneficial features of Haskell without losing the ability to compile.
 Plutarch achieves this sleight-of-hand by wrapping data structures in a computational context that mimics mutable state.
 This allows for type-level operations to occur without manipulating UPLC.
-Our v2 proposal looks to expand the feature set of the Plutarch project, increase the number of compilation backends, and all-around make the tool more ergonomic and easy to use.
+Our [v2 proposal](https://cardano.ideascale.com/c/idea/414065) looks to expand the feature set of the Plutarch project, increase the number of compilation backends, and all-around make the tool more ergonomic and easy to use.

 Project ID: [900157](https://docs.google.com/spreadsheets/d/1bfnWFa94Y7Zj0G7dtpo9W1nAYGovJbswipxiHT4UE3g/edit#gid=917336114)

 ## Current Status

 Bootstrapping.
-Awaiting initial payment.

 ## Progress Report